dart-lang/site-www/src/language/extend.md

 * The return type must be the same type as (or a subtype of) the overridden method's return type.
-* Parameter types must be the same type as (or a supertype of) the overridden method's argument types.
+* Parameter types must be the same type as (or a supertype of) the overridden method's parameter types.
-  In the preceding example, the `contrast` setter of `SmartTelevision` changes the argument type from `int` to a supertype, `num`.
+  In the preceding example, the `contrast` setter of `SmartTelevision` changes the parameter type from `int` to a supertype, `num`.
 * If the overridden method accepts _n_ positional parameters, then the overriding method must also accept _n_ positional parameters.
 * A [generic method][] can't override a non-generic one,